 Though Castleman disease causes an overgrowth of cells, it is not cancer.
-But having Castleman’s disease can increase your risk of lymphoma, a cancer of the lymph system.
+But having Castleman disease can increase your risk of lymphoma, a cancer of the lymph system.

 Castleman disease is rare.
-About 1 in 6,500 Americans has it.
+About 6,600 to 7,700 Americans are diagnosed with Castleman disease every year.
 People of all ages can get it, but it’s more common in adults.
 Infection by certain viruses, like HIV, seems to make you more likely to get Castleman disease, but about half of cases have no clear cause.

 Castleman disease is also called giant lymph node hyperplasia and angiofollicular lymph node hyperplasia (AFH).
 It’s named for the doctor who first described it in the 1950s, Benjamin Castleman.